-The project narrative must not exceed 20 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+The project narrative must not exceed 10 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
 Merit reviewers will only consider the number of pages specified in the first sentence of this paragraph.
-Any subsequent pages will be ignored.
+This page limit does not apply to the Cover Page, Budget Page(s), Budget Justification, biographical material, publications and references, and appendices, each of which may have its own page limit.

 Do not include any Internet addresses (URLs) that provide supplementary or additional information that constitutes a part of the application.
-Using Internet sites in an attempt to avoid page limits will fail: the content of those sites will not be reviewed.
-References posted to an Internet-based archive or publication are permitted in a list of references.
+Merit reviewers are not required to access Internet sites; however, Internet publications in a list of references will be treated identically to print publications.
 See Part VIII.D for instructions on how to mark proprietary application information.
 To attach a Project Narrative, click "Add Attachment."